 Major Instructional Methods: The primary philosophy behind the choice of instructional methods is to use research based strategies that have proven effective with high poverty populations.
-The model will align to cognitive process theory that focuses on how students acquire, store, information. and express Instruction should be intentional, systematic and precise.
+The model will align to cognitive process theory that focuses on how students acquire, store, organize information. retrieve and express Instruction should be deliberate, intentional, systematic and precise.
 The school will use Learning Focused as a school wide instructional framework.
-"The Learning-Focused Strategies a continuous improvement model designed to assist increase learning and achievement.... exemplary practices to planning model that provides frameworks and tools for organization, planning instruction and assessment" (M. Thompson and J. 2009) Extensive research has identified what highly successful schools with high populations of at-risk students are doing to reach and maintain their achievement.
-These things are referred to as exemplary Learning-Focused provides a framework for connecting exemplary practices.
-These strategies were selected based on meta-analysis research done Robert Marzano, MCREL and the U.S Department of Education in 2002. backwards planning model, similar to Understanding by Design, is used.
+"The Learning-Focused Strategies Model is a continuous improvement model designed to assist in usinq increase learning and achievement.... exemplary practices to Ιt is а planning model that provides frameworks and tools for organization, planning curriculum, instruction and assessment" (M. Thompson and J. Thompson, 2009)Extensive research has identified what highly successful schools with high populations of at-risk students are doing to reach and maintain their achievement.
+These things are referred to as exemplary practices.
+Learning-Focused provides a framework for connecting exemplary practices.
+These strategies were selected based on meta-analysis research done bv Robert Marzano, MCREL and the U.S Department of Education in 2002. Α backwards planning model, similar to Understanding by Design, is used.
 Teachers begin planning by identifying the standards they want to teach.
 They then identify what they want students to know, understand and be able to do by the end of the unit.
-The final assessment is then designed. there teachers develop Student Learning Maps for the unit. lessons derive from the student learning maps.
-Every unit must include lessons that accelerate (preview), present the core content (acquisition), extend (application) and provide structured review of past concepts. unit has a unit essential question and every lesson has a lesson essential question which is presented at the beginning of the lesson and must be assessed in some way at the end of the lesson.
+The final assessment is then designed.
+From there teachers develop Student Learning Maps for the unit.
+Individual lessons derive from the student learning maps.
+Every unit must include lessons that accelerate (preview), present the core content (acquisition), extend (application) and provide structured review of past concepts.
+Every unit has a unit essential question and every lesson has a lesson essential question which is presented at the beginning of the lesson and must be assessed in some way at the end of the lesson.
 Critical to the success of this model is an implementation that consistent and pervasive.
-Everyone has to use it all the time.
+Evervone has to use it all the time.
 The model provides enough flexibility that it can be adapted to meet the needs of all students.